23cyy/23cyy/README.md

 ## About Me

-As a budding engineer with a passion for computer science and technology, my aim is to explore as much of this discipline as possible.
-I'm always looking for new challenges and new ways to improve my skills.
+With a passion for IT, I'm fully committed to exploring this field, always looking for new challenges to hone my skills.

-My Hobbies 🎲 : Anime, sports, movies and video games.
+🎲 My hobbies : Anime, sport, films and series, as well as video games.

-If you're interested in web development, technology or just want to chat, don't hesitate to contact me ! 😉
+If, like me, you're passionate about technology, it would be a pleasure to chat with you! 😊

 ## Education